 The easiest and best vegan bread you will ever make.
-Only four ingredients!
-Takes five minutes of prep time.
+Only four ingredients and five minutes of prep time.
 The rest is just rising and baking time.
-Easy to modify to make healthier.
-Super affordable, artisan quality bread with a perfect, crunchy crust.
+Tastes like it came fresh from the bakery.
+Super affordable, artisan bread with a perfect, crunchy crust and soft, fluffy inside.

-Want to know how easy?
-This homemade bread only uses three ingredients (I don't count water as an ingredient).
+- This homemade bread only uses three ingredients (I don't count water as an ingredient).
 How many foods can say that?
 Store-bought bread definitely can’t.

 - It only takes five minutes to mix together your own vegan bread.
 The rest of the time is used to let it rise (8 hours)

 - You can also make this dough at night and let it rise over night.